Table of Contents

 Introduction

-Microsoft Power BI is a unified analytics platform that enables organizations to combine data from multiple systems—Excel, SQL Server, SharePoint, Azure, and more—into one consolidated reporting environment.
+Microsoft Power BI is a unified analytics platform that consolidates data from multiple sources such as Excel, SQL Server, SharePoint, Azure, and more.

 Unlike static reporting tools, the platform enables users to: